The main content of this page starts here

 Small animals

-In its Working Group on small animals, the National Advisory Committee on Animal Genetic Resources compiles the "List of Old Indigenous Poultry Breeds in Germany" and the "List of Old Indigenous Rabbit Breeds in Germany".
+In its working group on small animals, the Advisory Board on Animal Genetic Resources creates the ‘List of native and locally adapted productive poultry breeds in Germany’ and the ‘List of old native rabbit breeds in Germany’.

-Domestic rabbit breeds are defined as those which originated in the area of the Federal Republic of Germany before 1949 or which can be shown to have been bred in this area before that time and which have or had an agricultural use.
-Only the original colorings are included in the list, which were already bred in Germany before 1949.
+Native breeds of rabbits are defined as those which originated in the territory of the present Federal Republic of Germany before 1949 or were demonstrably bred in this area before that date and which have or had an agricultural benefit.
+Only the original colours that were bred in Germany before 1949 are listed.

 GK = 2 x NZ + ------------ NZ = Number of breeders